JujuAdams/Scribble/README.md

 &nbsp;

-**How do I set up Scribble?**
+**How do I set up Scribble Lite?**

-Scribble is made from 14 mandatory scripts and a shader.
-There are 10 optional scripts that unlock more advanced functionality, though they're not needed for basic use.
+Scribble Lite is made from 14 scripts and a shader.
+There are 10 optional scripts that unlock more advanced functionality and these can be found on the [master Scribble branch](https://github.com/JujuAdams/scribble).

 Scribble requires that you explicitly initialise fonts for use with Scribble.
 This is a three-step process: